 Is this how they think they will get ahead?
 Did they want to impress someone, or just show off their “communication” skills?

 Maybe they don’t trust you.
-Here’s an article that goes into detail on why employees lose trust in their managers.
+Here’s an article I wrote that goes into detail on why employees lose trust in their managers.

 You don’t want to develop relationships to become best friends.
 It’s enough to get to know each other.
 Once you set the boundaries, it will be harder for them to step on your toes again.